Skip to main content

 How Can Lifestyle Changes Correct These Issues?

 Lifestyle interventions, specifically dietary modification and consistent physical activity, directly counteract these damaging mechanisms.
-A systematic approach to has been shown in clinical studies to produce measurable improvements in sperm health.
+A systematic approach to weight loss has been shown in clinical studies to produce measurable improvements in sperm health.
 These interventions work by recalibrating the body’s internal environment.

 Impact of Lifestyle Interventions on Male Reproductive Health